Walking Tour of Galway City

 Lynch's Castle

-The castle dates to the early 1300′s, though the current building was mostly built in 1503, following a catastrophic fire in the original some years previously.
-Later it was extended and added to over the years, with the current doors added in the 1930′s.
-Inside the bank there are a series of panels which tell the story of the castle.
+The castle dates to the early 1300’s, though the current building was mostly built in 1503 following a catastrophic fire some years previously.
+It has been extended and altered often over the years, with the current doors added as recently as the 1930’s, so that different aspects of the building reflect various periods in Galway’s history.
+You can have a look inside during banking hours and there is a series of panels there which tell the story of the castle through all its changes.

 As you continue down Shop St, you can’t miss the statue of Oscar Wilde, sitting on a bench in conversation with Estonian writer Eduard Wilde.

-This is a copy of a statue that stands in Tartu in Estonia, and was presented to Galway to mark the occasion of Estonia joining the EU in 2004.
-The two men are unrelated and never actually met, though they were contemporaries.
+This is one of a pair of identical statues – the other one stands in Tartu in Estonia – and was presented to Galway to mark the occasion of Estonia joining the EU in 2004.
+Though they share a surname the two men are unrelated and never actually met or chatted in real life, though they were contemporaries.

 C. St Nicholas of Myra Church